Banh Bo Nuong

 Cut a wedge and the cross-section is the dish: hundreds of vertical tunnels running top to bottom, like a section of coral.
 The crumb is more chewy than fluffy — tapioca starch gives it stretch, rice flour gives it tooth.
 Pandan reads green-vanilla in the nose; coconut richness is on the tongue.
 The crust is thin and lightly bronzed, the interior almost translucent green.
 Eaten at room temperature with the fingers; tearing along the honeycomb lines is half the pleasure.
 A failed banh bo is dense and gummy with no honeycomb — proof the ferment didn't take.

 The vertical honeycomb is the entire technical point.
-It depends on three things: long fermentation building plenty of CO2 in the tapioca-rich batter; a screaming-hot pan that sets the bottom and walls instantly so the bubbles can only escape upward; and a tall narrow tube pan whose central column transmits heat to the batter's interior.
+It depends on three things: single-acting baking powder, which releases its gas the moment it meets moisture (not heat), so the batter must go straight into the hot oven before the bubbles fizz out; a screaming-hot pan that sets the bottom and walls instantly so the bubbles can only escape upward; and a tall narrow tube pan whose central column transmits heat to the batter's interior.
 Use a flat round pan and the bubbles randomize sideways, you get cake — not honeycomb.
 Underferment by even an hour and the structure won't show up.

 Variations